+The sales letter — it’s an old-school marketing tactic that’s far from dead.
 In fact, they’re all the rage, just in a different form than before.
 Today, video sales letters (VSLs) are the medium of choice for anyone with a product or service to sell.

-While physical sales letters do still exist, today you’re more likely to see virtual versions, like a dedicated website or landing page, or, the latest evolution in this form of marketing — the sales video.
+While physical sales letters do still exist, today you’re more likely to see virtual versions, like a dedicated website or landing page, or the latest evolution in this form of marketing — the sales video.

 Video sales letters replace written sales copy with a video exploring a problem, and introducing a particular product or service as the solution.